vfsc2018/eks-workshop/amplify/content/canaries/monitor/_index.en.md

 ### Push the changes

-In the terminal, run the following commands from the root directory of your `sam-app` project.
+In the terminal, run the following commands from the root directory of your `sls-api` project.

 ```
 git add .